Panko Crusted Asparagus

 Tender asparagus spears coated with crunchy panko crumbs are a quick and delicious side dish to pair with your favorite protein.
 This easy recipe only takes a few minutes to make!

 If you’re looking for a delicious side dish to serve with dinner, try this asparagus!
 It’s easy to make and these crispy spears are a crowd favorite.
+You can even make your own panko bread crumbs.

 Panko Crusted Asparagus Ingredients